rustunit/parallelrun/Readme.md

 Heavily inspired by the `nodejs` tool [concurrently](https://www.npmjs.com/package/concurrently).

+Supported and tested on Linux, MacOS and Windows.

 Supported Options:
 * `--kill-others` (terminates all other commands as soon as one exits)